What are ants?

 - Step 1: Identification of infestation - It does no good to kill the ants in your home with bait and poisons if there are gaps in your home that will keep inviting them in with the weather turns cold.
 Our technicians are trained to not only find the existing problem but to pinpoint areas that may have been missed in attempting to treat the issue yourself.

-- Step 2: Treatment & extermination - Our products are designed to be safe for your family, for your pets, and for the environment we are blessed to have in Northern California.
+- Step 2: Treatment & extermination - Our products are applied safely for your family, pets, and the environment we are blessed to have in Northern California.
 Our treatment will not only remove the current wave of ants but provide a lasting protective barrier to keep the pesky ants away.

 - Step 3 : Ongoing preventative protection - Keep your home ant free with our ongoing pest protection plans designed to give you the peace of mind you need at your business and home.

 Our solutions tap into our professionally trained technicians that can help you solve your specific issue.
-We pride ourselves in going above and beyond the industry standard while keeping to all the laws, rules and regulations designed to keep us all safe.
+We pride ourselves in going above and beyond the industry standard while keeping to all the laws, rules and regulations designed to protect us all.